 How to shop for dental insurance

-- The health insurance marketplace/exchange in your state is a good place to start, particularly if you also need to purchase your own health insurance.
-You may find that you can only purchase dental coverage through the exchange if you’re also purchasing health insurance.
-That’s the case in all states that use HealthCare.gov as their exchange, although federal legislation has been introduced in 2023 that would allow a person to buy stand-alone dental coverage through the exchange even if they’re not also buying health insurance.
+Your state's exchange is a good place to start, though you will likely find that you can only purchase dental coverage through the exchange if you’re also purchasing health insurance.
+Federal legislation has been introduced in 2023 (still in committee as of June 2023) that would allow a person to buy stand-alone dental coverage through the exchange even if they’re not also buying health insurance.

-- When you’re comparing dental plans, pay close attention to things like waiting periods (generally only required for major services), deductibles, benefit caps, and monthly premiums.
-You may find that it’s worthwhile to pay a larger premium in order to have more extensive coverage (ie, a larger benefit cap) or a shorter waiting period for certain services.
+When comparing dental plans, pay close attention to factors like waiting periods (generally only required for major services), deductibles, benefit caps, and monthly premiums.
+You may find that in your situation it’s worthwhile to pay a larger premium in order to have more extensive coverage or a shorter waiting period for certain services, for example.

 (Basic services include fillings and extractions.
 Some plans may also cover deep cleanings as a basic service.
 Major services include crowns, bridges, root canals, implants, and dentures.).

 There are hundreds of carriers that sell dental insurance in the US.
 The National Association of Dental Plans lists more than 240 member insurers, although many of them are affiliate entities of a variety of well-known parent organizations.
 For example, among the top 25 dental carriers in the large employer market, nearly half are Delta Dental member companies that operate in specific states.

 Some dental insurers provide group coverage that employers can offer as part of an employee benefits package, others sell individual/family dental plans, and some offer both types of coverage.
 Dental insurers can also partner with state Medicaid agencies or Medicare Advantage plans, and provide dental benefits to enrolled members.